massdriver-cloud/webinar-postgresql-logical-replication/README.md

 Password: `password!`

-This is the data in this storefront is what we will be migrating to PostgreSQL 15.
+The data in this storefront is what we will be migrating to PostgreSQL 15.

 ## Upgrading / Migrating Postgres with Logical Replication